nwtnni/tmux-copy/README.md

 - Add `set -g @plugin 'nwtnni/tmux-copy'` to your `.tmux.conf`
 - Install with `<PREFIX>-I`
 - Navigate to your plugin directory (typically `~/.tmux/plugins`)
-- Run `cargo build --release` to compile, or `cargo build --release --features fade` to enable faded background text
+- Run `cargo build --release` to compile

 ## Known Issues

 - Not very configurable
 - Requires Rust compiler to build binaries from source
-- Doesn't support zoomed `tmux` panes
-- Doesn't support scrolled `tmux` panes
 - Allows overlapping matches

 ## "Configuration"